oahrens/Zotero-Tools/README.md

 				<li>doi links</li>
 				<li>short doi links</li></ul>
 <p><h3>The technique:</h3></p>
 <p>Zotero Tools are programmed as Visual Basic for Applications (VBA) macro.
 They can be configured via an XML file.
-By this they can be addapted to many (I think any) numeric citation style.
+By this they can be addapted to many (perhaps any) numeric citation style.
 Some of them also work for author-year styles.</p>
 <p><h3>Installation:</h3></p>
 	<ol type="1"><li>Import all files exept <i>ZtConfig.xml</i> and <i>ZtReadMe.txt</i> into <i>Normal.dotm</i>:</li>
 	<ol type="i"><li>Open VBA editor by pressing Alt-F11 in Word.</li>